 The University of North Dakota has offered teacher education programs since its founding in 1883.
 The preparation of teachers at UND was coordinated by the Normal Department from 1883 to 1900; by the Normal College from 1900 to 1905; by Teachers College from 1905 to 1911; by the School of Education from 1911 to 1953; and by the College of Education until 1972, when programs of that college merged with the New School of Behavioral Studies to form the Center for Teaching and Learning.

 In 1996 the Center for Teaching and Learning absorbed programs from the defunct College of Human Resource Development, to create the College of Education and Human Development.
-We have six departments currently, including: Teaching and Learning, Educational Leadership, Educational Foundations and Research, Physical Education, Exercise Science and Wellness, Counseling Psychology and Community Services, and Social Work.
+We have five departments currently, including: Counseling Psychology and Community Services, Educational Foundations and Research, Educational Leadership, Kinesiology and Public Health Education, and Teaching and Learning.

 The present faculty continue the UND traditions of leadership to the schools, colleges, and communities of North Dakota and the Upper Midwest; of promoting a broader view of education, wellness and mental health services; and of providing teachers, administrators, and other educational personnel with intensive, intellectually challenging, integrated programs of study.